Cadet Resources

 D

-- DND – Department of National Defense
+- DND – Department of National Defence

 - DCO – Deputy Commanding Officer